 Connections with Academic Journals

 The Institute maintains ties with a number of prestigious academic journals.
 Benedict Kingsbury and José Alvarez served as Editors in Chief of the American Journal of International Law (AJIL).
 Its “younger brother,” the European Journal of International Law (EJIL), lies in the hands of Joseph H.H.
 Weiler who, together with Gráinne de Búrca, also directs the International Journal of Constitutional Law (ICON).
 Mattias Kumm is one of the editors of Global Constitutionalism (Glob-Con).
 Finally, NYU’s international law faculty advises the student-run Journal of International Law and Politics (JILP).

 Involvement in Academic Societies

 The Institute is involved in the work of the American Society of International Law (ASIL) of which José E. Alvarez is a former president.
 The International Society of Public Law (ICON-S) emerged from an initiative from the Editorial Board of ICON, the International Journal of Constitutional Law.
 Its executive committee is co-chaired by Gráinne de Búrca, and Joseph H.H.
 Weiler is a member.
-The foundational members of the Society’s Council include Benedict Kingsbury, Mattias Kumm, and Richard B. Stewart.
+The foundational members of the Society’s Council include Benedict Kingsbury, Mattias Kumm, and Richard B. Stewart (in Memoriam).